apache/trafficcontrol/docs/source/basics/http_11.rst

 	http/1.1
 	HTTP

-HTTP 1.1
+HTTP/1.1
 ========
-For a comprehensive look at Traffic Control, it is important to understand basic HTTP 1.1 protocol operations and how caches function.
-The example below illustrates the fulfillment of an HTTP 1.1 request in a situation without CDN or proxy, followed by viewing the changes after inserting different types of (caching) proxies.
+For a comprehensive look at Traffic Control, it is important to understand basic HTTP/1.1 protocol operations and how caches function.
+The example below illustrates the fulfillment of an HTTP/1.1 request in a situation without CDN or proxy, followed by viewing the changes after inserting different types of (caching) proxies.
 Several of the examples below are simplified for clarification of the essentials.

-For complete details on HTTP 1.1 see `RFC 2616 - Hypertext Transfer Protocol -- HTTP/1.1 <https://www.ietf.org/rfc/rfc2616.txt>`_.
+For complete details on HTTP/1.1 see `RFC 2616 - Hypertext Transfer Protocol -- HTTP/1.1 <https://www.ietf.org/rfc/rfc2616.txt>`_.

 Below are the steps of a client retrieving the URL ``http://www.origin.com/foo/bar/fun.html`` using HTTP/1.1 without proxies: